VandalByte/darkmatter-grub2-theme/README.md

 > **( NOTE )** *To request the theme for any specific linux distro of your liking open an issue with `feature request` label and let me know guys 😉*

 ## 💰 Donate
-**Hey guys 👋, if you like my work please consider donating 😄, it would really help me a lot for the upcoming projects !! 😇**
+**Hey guys 🙋‍♂️ Feel free to buy me a coffee ☕ anytime to show your loving 💗 support !!**

 <a href="https://www.buymeacoffee.com/vandalsoul" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>